 3/12/15

-Well, I decided I wanted to make a marshmallow cream frosting this weekend and employed the same technique.
+Well, I decided I wanted to make a marshmallow creme frosting this weekend and employed the same technique.

-I used one whole tub of marshmallow cream and one whole box of powdered sugar (no measuring!) and worked from there to arrive and a perfect marshmallow buttercream frosting!
+I used one whole tub of marshmallow creme and one whole box of powdered sugar (no measuring!) and worked from there to arrive at a perfect marshmallow buttercream frosting!

-I wanted to make cookie sandwiches but knew I’d need something with a little more body and elasticity than a traditional buttercream to physically support the cookies and withstand a bite without shooting out the sides of the sammich.
+I wanted to make cookie sandwiches (the kind kids go nuts over at bakeries) but knew I’d needed something with a little more body and elasticity than a traditional buttercream to physically support the cookies and withstand a bite without shooting out the sides of the sammich.

 And I wanted something slightly less toothache-y sweet since the cookies would be plenty sweet too.